 Overcome Your Dental Anxiety

-At Scottsdale Dental Excellence, nothing is more important to us than your complete comfort and satisfaction.
+At Scottsdale Cosmetic Dentistry Excellence, nothing is more important to us than your complete comfort and satisfaction.
 We appreciate that dental phobia is a hurdle for many patients, and our mission is to help you overcome it in the most compassionate way possible.
 Jeffrey D. Clark, DDS, is a premier dentist in Arizona with more than 20 years of experience.
 If you experience anxieties related to dental care, let us know.
 Dr. Clark will work with you to make each visit as relaxing as possible.

 How we overcome dental anxiety depends on the individual because each situation is unique.
 Many of our patients are able to relax through nitrous oxide—also known as laughing gas—or oral sedation.
 It puts them in a moderately sedated state in a safe and effective way that lets them get the perfect smile they have always wanted.
 Most of our procedures are virtually painless, but in cases of severe anxiety or multiple procedures in a single visit, we offer sleep dentistry.
 An anesthesiologist will put you in a deeply sedated state to ensure that you are unaware of the dental procedure.
 Call us at 480 585 1853 to learn more about your options and to schedule an appointment.